Part of: GS-III- Disaster Management (PT-MAINS-PERSONALITY TEST)

-Stampede at large public gathering like Kumbh Mela caused by poor people management and lack of adequate infrastructure to monitor and manage large crowd gathering.
+Stampede at large public gatherings like Kumbh Mela is caused by poor people management and a lack of adequate infrastructure to monitor and manage large crowd gatherings.

 Stages in Disaster Management

-Disaster Management efforts are geared towards disaster risk management.
+Disaster Management efforts are geared toward disaster risk management.

 Disaster Risk Management implies the systematic process of using administrative decisions, organisation, operational skills, and capacities to implement policies, strategies and coping capacities of the society and communities to lessen the impact of natural hazards and related environmental and technological disasters.

-These comprise all forms all activities including structural and non- structural measures to avoid (prevention) or to limit (mitigation and preparedness) adverse effects of hazards.
+These comprise all forms of all activities including structural and non-structural measures to avoid (prevention) or to limit (mitigation and preparedness) adverse effects of hazards.

 There are three key stages of activities in disaster management:

 Before a disaster: to reduce the potential for human, material, or environmental losses caused by hazards and to ensure that these losses are minimised when disaster strikes;

 During a disaster: to ensure that the needs and provisions of victims are met to alleviate and minimise suffering; and

 After a disaster: to achieve rapid and durable recovery which does not reproduce the original vulnerable conditions.